 Around this time last year, I was invited on the most unique blogging trip I had ever had.
-This dynamic woman from Lesvos, with an ice cream parlour and charming rooms in picturesque Skala Kallonis, saw that Lesvos’ hospitality industry was having a hard time, after a half a million refugees had passed through the island, sometimes literally washing up on the the shores.
+This dynamic woman from Lesvos, with an ice cream parlor and charming rooms in picturesque Skala Kallonis, saw that Lesvos’ hospitality industry was having a hard time, after a half a million refugees had passed through the island, sometimes literally washing up on the the shores.

-The crisis had touched everyone we met, on a deeply personal level.
+The refugee crisis had touched everyone we met, on a deeply personal level.
 So Maria invited us, Travel Bloggers Greece, to experience what Lesvos is- beauty, inside and out.
 Today is her birthday- and honestly we think about her all the time- that trip made us all think about Greece, and about blogging, with a deeper sense of purpose than before.
 Greece offers a lot, possibly everything, as a destination- culture, history, natural beauty.
 But at its best it also offers inspiration, values, an opportunity to connect with your humanity.

 and we dined with their friends at cafes and restaurants.
 We went to a party at a distillery, made a little film there, and heard the Amanes- Lesvos’ beautiful genre with a longing, haunting voice.